pasmopy/breast_cancer/README.md

 ## Individualization of the mechanistic model

+### Parameter estimation

-### Use time-course datasets to train kinetic constants and weighting factors
+Here, we use phospho-protein time-course datasets to train kinetic constants and weighting factors.

 1. Build a mechanistic model to identify model parameters